fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ### Application to the Internet

-Now that the whole stack is ready, let's move our application to the internet.
+Now that the whole stack is ready, let's move our application to Internet.

 There is an ever-growing number of services that can be used to host an app on the internet.
 The developer-friendly services like PaaS (i.e. Platform as a Service) take care of installing the execution environment (eg. Node.js) and could also provide various services such as databases.

 For a decade, [Heroku](http://heroku.com) was dominating the PaaS scene.
 Unfortunately the free tier Heroku ended at 27th November 2022.
 This is very unfortunate for many developers, especially students.
 Heroku is still very much a viable option if you are willing to spend some money.
 They also have [a student program](https://www.heroku.com/students) that provides some free credits.

 We are now introducing two services [Fly.io](https://fly.io/) and [Render](https://render.com/) that both have a (limited) free plan.
-Fly.io is our "official" hosting service since it can be for sure used also on the parts 11 and 13 of the course.
+Fly.io is our "official" hosting service since it can be for sure used also on parts 11 and 13 of the course.
 Render will be fine at least for the other parts of this course.

 Note that despite using the free tier only, Fly.io <i>might</i> require one to enter their credit card details.
 At the moment Render can be used without a credit card.

 Render might be a bit easier to use since it does not require any software to be installed on your machine.

-There are also some other free hosting options that work well for this course, at least for all parts other than part 11 (CI/CD) that might have one tricky exercise for other platforms.
+There are also some other free hosting options that work well for this course, at least for all parts other than part 11 (CI/CD) which might have one tricky exercise for other platforms.

 Some course participants have also used the following services: